 DO CATS LIKE TO BE IGNORED FOR REAL?

-Cats are known for being solitary souls, and for keeping their distance, they have to dictate whether you are allowed to pet them or pick them.
-They are sort of “royalties,” and you have to “serve” them
+Cats are known for being solitary souls and for keeping their distance; they have to dictate whether you are allowed to pet them or pick them.
+They are sort of “royalties,” and you have to “serve” them.

 More similar examples of cats demonstrate affection and want to share company with you or other cats.
-Based on this, we can say for sure that cats do not like to be ignored; they want attention “on-demand.”
+Based on this, we can say that cats do not like to be ignored; they want attention “on-demand.”

 There are so many shreds of evidence of cats liking companies of others that it is hard to believe people can say that cats are selfish and think only for themselves.
 They can indeed play “hard to get,” but humans do that too.

-Do cats like to be ignored?
+So, do cats like to be ignored?
 Not at all.
 If you watch them even with other cats, you can see that they sleep with each other, groom each other, and sometimes they not only sleep with each other, but they sleep “on” each other.

 WHAT HAPPENS IF YOU IGNORE A CAT FOR TOO LONG?

 If you ignore cats completely, they grow up with personality disorders or can become sick or aggressive.